Another delightful garden tour, thanks to generous local gardeners! Click here for the slideshow!

 This property was purchased 24 years ago from another local physician with a love of gardening.
 Stunning views of Puget Sound abound while being surrounded by various forms of art.
-A very large basalt water feature adds to the magic of the setting.
-There is a quasi-Asian feel to the property derived from the large rocks, almost 100 bonsai cultivated, pruned and loved--some for more than 40 years--and rhododendrons, as well as the more unusual species purchased from Heronswood.
+Large Styrofoam mushrooms pop out at you unexpectedly.
+By the hot tub, a very large basalt water feature adds to the magic of the setting.
+There is a quasi Asian feel to the property derived from the large rocks, almost 100 bonsai cultivated, pruned and loved--some for more than 40 years--and rhododendrons, as well as the more unusual species purchased from Heronswood.
 From the bonsai nursery at the far north end of the property there is a secret trail through the woods ending suddenly at the cliffside overlooking Puget Sound.
-Or perhaps it is a feeling of being 'a small piece of the San Juans,' as it was originally advertised 24 years ago.

-The owners moved in 16 years ago and the garden has been in transition ever since.
-The upper garden is an herbal garden that transitions into a grassy area with a huge corkscrew willow and a lovely clematis on an arbor over a bench.
-Her passion is to grow things she likes to eat.
+The owners moved in 19 years ago and the garden has been in transition ever since.
+Deborah has transformed the garden over the years.
+The upper garden is an herbal garden that transitions to a grassy area which is now occupied by 12 noisy and beautiful chickens.
+The chicken addition was the result of something to do during COVID.
+A huge corkscrew willow shadows over the chicken coup.
+Don't miss a small pond with four gold fish swimming around.
+Deborah's passion is to grow things she likes to eat, if rabbits don't eat it first.
 Edibles are integrated with perennials to create an eclectic and lovely scene.
-From the upper grassy area take the steps down to the V section where you can wander thru whimsical art pieces, blueberries, strawberries and a fig tree.
-This area was lawn until 2 years ago.
+From the upper grassy area take the steps down to the V section where you can wander thru whimsical art pieces, a fire pit, blueberries, strawberries and a fig tree.
+This area was lawn until 3 years ago.
 Don’t miss the impressive kiwi vine over the arbor on the south side.

 If you are willing to open your garden for future tours, please email the coordinator at GardenTour@RichmondBeachWA.org